 - Demonstrate the ability to use the writing process to complete a critical assignment. - Demonstrate the ability to analyze an audience and select an appropriate written communication style.
-(No personal voice.) - Demonstrate the ability to use a variety of sources. - Synthesize information from a variety of sources into a new document. - Analyze the selected stories: do not review, nor summarize the plots.
+(No personal voice.) - Prepare a research paper, demonstrating the ability to use a variety of sources. - Synthesize information from a variety of sources into a new document. - Analyze the selected stories, do not review, nor summarize the plots.